 Vice-President : Fiona Tolhurst, Associate professor of English at Florida Gulf Coast University is the author of two books on medieval Arthurian literature: Geoffrey of Monmouth and the Feminist Origins of the Arthurian Legend, and Geoffrey of Monmouth and the Translation of Female Kingship.
 Fiona has hosted both a northeast regional meeting and an Annual Meeting for SVHE, and she is Editor of the online, monthly publication “Forum for Values in Higher Education“.

-Treasurer: David Stewart – Professor and Chair of Religious Studies, California State University, Long Beach and director of the Summer Workshops in College Teaching (SWCT) for SVHE.
+Treasurer: David Stewart – Professor and former Chair of Religious Studies, California State University, Long Beach and director of the Summer Workshops in College Teaching (SWCT) for SVHE.

 Executive Director: Eric Bain-Selbo—Dean, School of Humanities and Social Sciences, Indiana University, Kokomo